nurpax/snap-reactjs-todo/README.md

 A todo app example built using React+Redux running on a Haskell Snap server.

 Implements JWT-based authentication for REST API entry points.
+The frontend uses `react-router`, `react-redux-router` and `redux-auth-wrapper` for managing authenticated routes and logged-in state.

+This was not intended as a "boilerplate" project, so some features like hot-loading are missing.
+But it does implement a reasonably nice webpack config with ES6+ usage with React, CSS modules and reasonable defaults for eslint.

 ## Running the app